Severance Package

 The severance agreement is the document or set of documents that you are required to sign in order to receive the severance pay.
 The severance agreement is usually several pages long and often contains various parts, including a release of all legal claims, confidentiality agreement, and non-disparagement agreement.

-Why do employers offer Severance Packages?
+Why do employers offer Severance Agreements?

 Severance – Section 2 – Why Do Employers Offer Severance Packages

-Sometimes employers offer severance packages because they are required to do so by the terms of the employment agreement with the employee.
+Sometimes employers offer severance agreement because they are required to do so by the terms of the employment agreement with the employee.
 This is a rare perk that most often is provided only to high level C-suite executives (CEOs, Chief Financial Officer, Chief Marketing Office, Chief Operating Officer).

 If the new role does not work out, the pre-negotiated severance ensures the executive is compensated, to some degree, for leaving a former job and relocating to a new area.